How To Calculate Vacancy Rate For Rental Properties (And Reduce It)

 6 ways to reduce your vacancy rate

-The first is economic conditions and low demand.
 Areas with larger economic growth typically have more demand for rentals and make better locations for investment.
-There isn’t a lot that you can do if this is the reason for your vacancies other than to look at alternative locations to invest.
+However, there isn’t much that you can do if this is the reason for your vacancies other than looking at alternative locations to invest.

 A streamlined and efficient process for finding and screening new tenants will help you keep any vacancies to a minimum.